fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 ## Introduction

 The `stdlib_bitsets` module implements bitset types.
-A bitset is a compact representation of a sequence of  binary values, that can equivalently be considered a sequence of logical values or a subset of the integers 0 ... `bits(bitset)-1`.
+A bitset is a compact representation of a sequence of `bits` binary values.
+It can equivalently be considered as a sequence of logical values or as a subset of the integers 0 ... `bits-1`.
 The bits are indexed from 0 to `bits(bitset)-1`.
 A bitset is used when space savings are critical in applications that require a large number of closely related logical values.
 It may also improve performance by reducing memory traffic.
 To implement bitsets the module defines three bitset types, multiple constants, a character string literal that can be read to and from strings and formatted files, a simple character string literal that can be read to and from strings,